harsh07021999/freshworks_assingmnt/README.md

 ## How to run

-First install the script using :-
-(python 3.6 + required)
+First clone the repository then for installtion of the script in the root directory (python 3.6 + required) :-

 `python setup.py install`